|

 will take some time to detect it.

-Now, almost everyone familiar with numbers in the base-10 or 'denary'
+Now, almost everyone familiar with numbers in the base-10, denary or

-by 10, a number of which the final digit is 5 is divisible by 5 and that
+divisible by 10 (and 5), that a number of which the final digit is 5 (or 0)

-an even number (ending in 0, 2, 4, 6, or 8) is divisible by 2.
+is divisible by 5 and that an even number (ending in 0, 2, 4, 6, or 8) is

 These facts demonstrate that single final digits do or can contain